Evaluation

 Configuration

-Sampling is configured under metrics.sampling in Hydra:
+Sampling is configured under top-level sampling in Hydra, keyed by output name:

 sampling: